Senior Leadership Team

 Prior to returning to Halton Healthcare, Coady served in the position of Chief Project Officer and led the planning of Project Horizon – the redevelopment project of The Hospital for Sick Children.
 In his career he has also held public service positions within several Ontario ministries involving other successful hospital redevelopment projects.

-Monica Bettazzoni, Chief Operating Officer, Georgetown Hospital
+Monica Bettazzoni, Interim Chief Operating Officer, Milton District Hospital and Georgetown Hospital

 Monica Bettazzoni holds a Bachelor of Medical Rehabilitation, Occupational Therapy from the University of Manitoba and a Master of Education and Doctor of Philosophy from the University of Toronto.
 She has been a vital part of the Halton Healthcare team for over ten years in the role of Program Director, Mental Health, Central Intake and Self-Management Programs.
 Monica has provided exceptional leadership on several key projects and initiatives including the Mental Health Program expansion, the move to the new Oakville Hospital and the integration of the North Halton Mental Health Clinics from Halton Region to Halton Healthcare.
 She was also Co-Chair of the Mental Health and Addictions Work Stream for the Connected Care Halton Ontario Health Team.
 Over the course of the pandemic, Monica has also held a leadership position within the Halton Healthcare COVID-19 Emergency Operations Centre, as an integral part of the team directing the organization’s overall pandemic response and recovery efforts.
 Monica is described as a humble and thoughtful leader who has well-established relationships within Halton Healthcare and with the many partners that contribute to the hospital community.